 The result of the test or quality check leads to some adjustments in the assembly process to improve yield.
 For example, a materials issue would require incoming materials to receive an additional inspection, while an assembly issue would require a machine adjustment or additional operator training.
-These adjustments result in defects being eliminated and a higher yield passing the test and inspection; which means higher output, better quality and improved business performance.
+These adjustments result in defects being eliminated and a higher yield passing the test and inspection; which means higher output, better quality, and improved business performance.
 Without these adjustments, the test and inspection processes do not add any value.
-Equally, if these closed loop process adjustments are poorly executed, the improvements will not be fully realised.
+Equally, if these closed-loop process adjustments are poorly executed, the improvements will not be fully realized.

 The business process for driving improvement needs an overall owner, but each relevant team equally needs to commit to participating in the improvement process.
 Leaving it to one person to single-handedly drive improvement will not work.
 A regular review of the NPS data and trends is needed to define any new actions with owners and timelines and any help needed to complete previous actions.

 A critical component of any improvement strategy is to engage employees at all levels.
 As improvements typically involve change and additional effort, all employees need to understand the context of these changes, what the desired outcomes are, and how their role and individual efforts play a part.
 This takes real management effort and intent.
 Employee engagement requires its own strategy, encompassing several initiatives, and its own measurement and closed-loop improvement process.